 - The veggies.
 Cucumbers add some crunch, and jalapenos a bit of heat.
 Skip the jalapenos if you don’t want a spicy Vietnamese banh mi sandwich.

 - The keto baguette.
-This low carb bread is my go-to.
+This keto bread is my go-to.
 I make it in bulk and freeze it–it’s easy to reheat when a recipe calls for buns or rolls.
 Feel free to use your favorite keto bread, bun, or roll here.

 Store all your keto banh mi ingredients separately, for best texture results.